jmmluna/ol-map-screenshot/README.md

 }
 ```
 ## Contributing ##
-Build the library with npm run build.
-This will fetch all dependencies and then compile the dist files.
-To load the example locally, you can start a web server with npm start and go to localhost: 9000.
+To load the test locally, you can start a web server with npm start and go to localhost: 9000.

 ## MIT License ##